 What to Do When Developers Don’t Update Plugin?

-WordPress is the most common website-building platform on the planet, and one of the main reasons for this is the availability of plugins, which enable users to easily customise their sites and add features.
-Many WordPress plugins are created as a side project by developers.
-When a vulnerability is found, it takes a considerable amount of time and effort to not only locate the issue, but also to create a fix.
+WordPress is the most common website-building platform on the planet, and one of the main reasons for this is the availability of plugins, which enable users to easily customize their sites and add features.
+Many WordPress plugins are created as side projects by developers.
+When a vulnerability is found, it takes a considerable amount of time and effort to not only locate the issue but also to create a fix.
 They may not be able to respond to the plugin vulnerability right away because they have a daily job to attend to.
 It is not a priority to work on a side project.
 As a result, the patch’s release is delayed.

 - Disable the plugin before the developers release a patch to address the vulnerability.